twitter-archive/distributedlog/docs/operations/deployment.rst

 Metadata
 ~~~~~~~~

-Some metadata need to be created in Zookeeper before starting the
+Some metadata needs to be created in Zookeeper before starting the
 bookies.
 Get a copy of the bookkeeper binary and run the following
 command to create them: